Jyou965/Machine_Learning/README.md

 # Machine_Learning
 Challeng 13

-This application creatss binary classification models that predict whether VC funding applicants will be successful by using a deep learning neural network.
+This application creats binary classification models that predict the startup project success rates by using a deep learning neural network.

 ---